Sankaramaddi-keerthana/movie-review/README.md

 # movie-review
-This project gives the overall review the movie by taking the audience responses
+This project gives the overall review  of the movie by taking the audience responses